Methyl 2-fluoroacrylate

 Methyl 2-fluoroacrylate (MFA) is a chemical compound classified as an acrylate ester.
 The molecular formula is C4H5FO2 and the molecular weight is 104.08.
 The systematic name of this chemical is methyl 2-fluoroprop-2-enoate.
+It is used in industrial chemistry to produce acrylate polymers with mechanical and optical properties, and insect antifeedant 2-azabicyclo[2.1.1]hexane.

 Hazards

 MFA is highly flammable and can be harmful if inhaled, in contact with skin, or if swallowed.
 It is irritating to eyes, respiratory system, and skin.